mohammadshahidbeigh/mohammadshahidbeigh/README.md

 </p>

 <div align="center">👋 Hi there!
 I'm Shahid, and two years ago, I discovered a passion for software engineering that has since become a driving force in my life.
-I've been particularly fascinated by exploring javascript, typescript, react, next.js, node.js, and the GenAI ecosystem.
+I've been particularly fascinated by exploring JavaScript, Typescript, React.js, Next.js, Node.js, and the GenAI ecosystem.
 Currently, I'm on the lookout for opportunities in full-stack web development.
-I am keenly interested in roles involving react.js and next.js or full-stack with GenAI.
+I am keenly interested in roles involving React and Next.js or Full-Stack with GenAI.
 What excites me the most are startup environments where I can collaborate closely with a tight-knit team and make meaningful contributions.
 </div>